gizemdogafiliz/aerial-tactile-sim/README.md

 Closes the loop: CNN prediction → error computation → robot movement → new image → repeat.
 PyBullet GUI shows sliders to change the reference pose.
-The sensor tracks the edge reactively -- no trajectory planning, purely local feedback at each timestep.
+The sensor tracks the edge reactively with no trajectory planning, purely local feedback at each timestep.

 To compare with the pretrained (250 epoch) model, change `model_dir` in the script to `.../learned_models/edge_2d/tap`.